riazahmedtgithub/riazahmedtgithub/README.md

 - ### Machine Learning

 	- [House price prediction using XGBoost and ANN models](https://github.com/riazahmedtgithub/Models/blob/main/HousePrediction%20using%20XGBoost%20and%20ANN.pdf): A model to predict the value of a given house in the real estate market.
+	- Data has been sourced from Kaggle (n.d.)
+Housing Prices Competition for Kaggle Learn Users Retrieved September 6, 2024, from https://www.kaggle.com/c/home-data-for-ml-course/data
 		- Feature creation, selection and elimination.
 		- Visualization using frequency distribution, box plots, bar charts, correlation maxtrix etc.
 		- Data preparation.